chai-v/Floqer-assignment/README.md

 1. **Year**: The year from 2020 to 2024.
 2. **Number of Total Jobs**: The total number of ML Engineer jobs for each year.
 3. **Average Salary in USD**: The average salary in USD for ML Engineer jobs for each year.

-Users should be able to sort the table by any column.
+4. Users should be able to sort the table by any column.

 ### Task 2: Analytics

 #### Description
-Now, our users want to understand the data further.
-Using the same dataset, create the following:

 1. **Line Graph**: Display how the number of ML Engineer jobs has changed from 2020 to 2024.

 2. **Aggregated Job Titles Table**: